-The Court has been asked to decide whether this Guardianship should be vacated, and custody returned to the Mother.
+The Court has been asked to decide whether this Guardianship should be vacated and custody returned to the mother.
 In considering this decision, the Court recognizes that both parental fitness and the child’s best interest are always considerable in any case dealing with the fundamental right of a parent to raise their child in their custody and as they see fit.
-The Court finds that the Mother is fit and that it is in The Child ‘s best interest for her to return to the Mother’s custody, in a phased-in transition schedule, as delineated herein.
+The Court finds that Attorney Franklin’s client, the mother, is fit and that it is in the child’s best interest for her to return to the mother’s custody in a phased-in transition schedule as delineated herein.

 The Court decides with this Judgment that it is time for the Guardianship to end.
-This decision is not without recognition that the process will not be easy and will require the efforts and encouragement of all adults involved with The Child, no matter their role in her life.
-The Child ‘s ease of transition will be a direct reflection on the willingness of these adults to recognize that there never will be a perfect time, but that this Court agrees with the Guardian ad Litem that the longer the wait, the more of a disservice it will be for this young child. [read entire Judgement]
+This decision is not without recognition that the process will not be easy and will require the efforts and encouragement of all adults involved with the child no matter their role in her life.
+The child’s ease of transition will be a direct reflection on the willingness of these adults to recognize that there never will be a perfect time but that this Court agrees with the Guardian ad Litem that the longer the wait, the more of a disservice it will be for this young child. [read entire Judgment]